cappymayor/kafka-on-kubernetes/README.md

 - Local `Kubernetes cluster` like Minikube installed.
 - Install Kubectl
+- Install K9s to see resource utilization and events.
 - Install Helm
 - Create a repository on Dockerhub `connect-cluster-artifacts`
   - Create an personal access token the connect cluster will use to write to the repository.
 Grant read and write, ideally write only is enough.